Students with Children

 Please note that fees for child care vary greatly, and you will need to contact the providers directly to find out what they charge.
 Fees can range from $80-$120 per day,.

 Child care centres provide care for babies, toddlers and children less than six years of age.
 Care may be provided for part of a day or for full days.
 Most centres are open for a minimum of eight hours a day, 5 days a week, 48 weeks a year.
 Permanent or regular bookings are usually required.

-There are child care centres on the University's North Terrace and Wait campuses.
+There are child care centres on the University's North Terrace and Waite campuses.
 For further information, see the Child Care Services website.

 Preschool services are provided for children in the year prior to their first year at school.
 They aim to further children's social, emotional, physical and intellectual development, their knowledge and understanding of the world, and to enhance their transition to school.
 A preschool may also be known as a kindergarten, CPC (child parent centre), or children's services centre.